Seated vs. Standing Calf Raise… Do You Need Both?

 Most seated heel raises are done at a 90° angle for the knee.
 However, similar fatigue may occur for both muscles even as flexed as 45 degrees.
 Some other studies show a difference, though very slight.

-This isn’t much different from the biceps failing to activate on reverse curls due to a pronated grip, since its tendon wraps around the radius bone.
+This isn’t much different from the biceps failing to activate on reverse curls due to a pronated grip, since its tendon wraps around the radius.
 This leads to higher brachioradialis & brachialis activity to handle the weight.
-You’ll curl far less here.
+You’ll curl far less.

-Yet on a near-full supinated EZ-bar curl (to reduce wrist & elbow stress), all the elbow flexors contribute!
-The brachioradialis is just stretched less during supination.
+On a near-full supinated EZ-bar curl though (to reduce wrist & elbow stress), all the elbow flexors contribute!
+The brachioradialis just stretches less during supination.

-This highlights a big flaw of traditional bodybuilding advice: why isolate a muscle by disabling larger ones unless you have some (rare) weakness?
+This highlights a major flaw of traditional bodybuilding advice: why isolate a muscle by disabling larger ones unless you have some (rare) weakness to address?

-Overdeveloping it could ruin that diamond shape from the gastrocnemius that looks so impressive, instead forming an unshapely bulk.
+Overdeveloping the sole is could ruin that diamond shape from the gastrocnemius that looks so impressive, instead forming an unshapely bulk that old-time bodybuilders often criticized.

 How to Do a Standing Calf Raise